intel/intel-inb-manageability/docs/In-Band Manageability User Guide - ThingsBoard.md

 This contains the following information

 - BIOS-release-date
 - BIOS-vendor
 - BIOS-version
 - CPU-ID
+- Disk Information
 - OS-information
 - System-Manufacturer
 - System-Product-Name
 - Total-physical-memory

-> Static Telemetry can be viewed in the DashBoard when you maximize the
-> Static Telemetry window.
+ Static Telemetry can be viewed in the DashBoard when you maximize the Static Telemetry window.

 ### Dynamic Telemetry Data

 Each endpoint publishes the following Dynamic Telemetry Data in 5-minute intervals.

+The following are displayed in the data chart and also appear in the New Event Log:
 - Available-memory
 - Core-temp-Celsius
 - Percent-disk-used
 - System-cpu-percent

-- Container-stats(cpu-usage)
+- Battery Status (if battery powered)

+The following will only appear in the New Event Log:
+- Container-stats (cpu usage and memory information for all running containers)
 - Network Information

 ### Viewing Telemetry Data